matthewhartstonge/configurator/README.md

 ## Todo

-- [ ] CLI Flag parsing
 - [ ] Full documentation for developer happiness
   - [ ] What are the interfaces required to be implemented?